DanielCortesTX/Cortes-Blog/README.md

   npm install

 * The application uses MongoDB to store data.
 In config folder, create keys_dev.js file and set up your preference for local or online database.
+MongoURI, sercretOrkey and admin keyword will need to be provided.

 LAUNCHING